elysesulkey/National-Crime-Data-Analysis-Expanded/README.md

 While drawing inspiration from our previous project, our group chose to expand our dataset from 2018-2019 to 2011-2018 and to rework our previous visualizations.
 Instead of hard coding our visualizations using D3 and plotly, we chose to move to a tableau dashboard as we felt this would create a cleaner end product.

 Going forward, our group would like to re-attempt the two part machine learning predictions to give a better analysis of the most violent state/s in the coming years.
 Ideally, this would also include predictive data for the entire decade, rather than just one year.
+Additionally, we would like to find more datasets to support our hypothesis and help limit the impact of other variables, such as state economic developments, on our data.